 Contus Fly is a framework that catalyses the build a chat platform.
 Contus Fly can be used to develop WhatsApp clone app for Android app, iOS and Website platforms as it has the SDK ready for these widely preferred mobile operating systems.
 Since native coding has been used by Contus Fly to achieve better speed, it can be handy in developing a WhatsApp like native app.

 Framework & Architecture of Contus Fly

 Ejabberd, the open source Jabber server has been customized by Contus Fly to improve operational efficiency.
 The XMPP protocol has also been customized to speedup signing in and re-signing in sessions.
-To protect the app from DDOS attacks and to prevent account spoofing, this mobile chat application has been encrypted with HMAC.
+To protect the app from DDOS attacks and to prevent account spoofing, this mobile chat app solution has been encrypted with HMAC.